andyfaff/scipy/PEP/1-Optimizer.md

     * Current API needs improvement
        * scipy.optimize.minimize is a black box (have to explain why)
            * hides all details.
 Some are literal black boxes and implemented in Fortran/C.
+               * e.g., what if want to change step size?
+Choosing an initial step size is difficult.
+There's theoritical bounds, but these are not known in practice.
+               * if the user doesn't provide a gradient function the minimizers currently use the same absolute step size for numerical differentiation for the duration of the minimization.
+However, the fd-step size should be relative to parameter value as it changes.
+Not easy to fix this in current implementation without placing the onus on the user to write their own grad function, this is the job of the library.
+                   The new Function object will offer more options for numerical differentiation (absolute step, relative step, 2-point/3-point/complex step, bounds).
+Of course, the user can still provide their own gradient implementation if preferred.
+           * there is no separation of concerns between function and minimizer
+               * meaning the minimizer is carrying out numerical gradient calculations.
+               * The correct place for grad computation belongs with the function, not the minimizer.
            * would like ability to proceed stepwise through iteration
                * Callback is not sufficient
                    * only sends `x`, not the potentially expensive `f(x), g(x), h(x)`.